JoeySoprano420/Density-2/README.md

 That’s still valid Density 2 — the compiler will expand the `SayHello` CIAM at compile-time and splice the NASM directly into the generated assembly.
 ## _____

+Run and assemble
+python density2_compiler.py       # prints AST and NASM code nasm -f elf64 out.asm -o out.o    # assemble
+ld out.o -o out                   # link
+./out                             # run

+You should see:

+Hello, World!

+on stdout.

+At this point you have:

+Lexer + Parser → AST

+Code generator → real .asm file

+## _____